Lewiston, New York

 The Town of Lewiston is on the western border of the county.
 The Village of Lewiston is within the town.

 History

 The Town of Lewiston was formed in 1818 from the town of Cambria.
 Lewiston was the first European settlement in Western New York.
-A French explorer by the name of Etienne Brûlée arrived in 1615.
+A French explorer by the name of Étienne Brûlé arrived in 1615.

 Government

 The Town Supervisor is Steve Broderick and the Chief of Police is Frank Previte.

 The Town Supervisor is considered the "Chief Fiscal Officer" for the Town.
 In this capacity, the officeholder oversees all finances as well as presiding at Town Board meetings, representing the Town for the Niagara County Water District, Niagara County Sewer District, Niagara Greenway Commission and Niagara Power Coalition.
 The Supervisor also serves as an ex-officio board member on various community organizations.

 Five volunteer fire companies protect the Town of Lewiston.
 The Lewiston #1 (established 1914) and #2 (established 1942) fire companies, the Pekin Volunteer Fire Company (established 1932), the Sanborn Volunteer Fire Company, and the Upper Mountain Fire Company (established 1959).

 Several federal, state, county and local law enforcement agencies protect the town.
 The United States Border Patrol is the federal agency.
 The New York State agencies are the New York State Police and the New York State Parks Police.
 The Niagara County Sheriff's Department assists the Lewiston Police Department which is the local authority.